British Airways, Lufthansa cancel flights to Cairo over security concerns | DW | 20.07.2019

 Lufthansa later said it expected to resume flights on Sunday.

-For Egypt tourism is a key source of foreign revenue.
-It has been recovering in the wake of the nation's 2011 uprising and the 2015 bombing by jihadists of a Russian jet carrying holidaymakers from the Red Sea resort of Sharm el-Sheikh.
+Tourism is a key source of foreign revenue for Egypt.
+The sector has been recovering in the wake of the nation's 2011 uprising and the 2015 jihadi bombing of a Russian jet carrying holidaymakers from the Red Sea resort of Sharm el-Sheikh.

 ipj/cmk (AFP, AP)